 We ensure that conservation and good environmental outcomes are front of mind during the length of any capital works project.
 An example of this is when we did a major upgrade of the Kangaroo Creek Reservoir:

-- Around 600 native orchids representing 12 species, including the purple cockatoo and king spider, were rescued during excavation works and replanted in another site.
+- around 600 native orchids, representing 12 species including the purple cockatoo orchid and king spider orchid, were rescued during excavation works and replanted in another site.
 New seeds were also grown and planted, which has increased biodiversity in other water catchment lands we look after.

 Meeting the growing needs of agribusiness

 Through programs like the Northern Adelaide Irrigation Scheme, we support Adelaide’s horticulture and floriculture industries by providing a valuable source of climate independent treated wastewater for irrigation.
 Around 20 gigalitres of recycled water a year from the Bolivar Wastewater Treatment Plant also reach market gardeners through the Virginia Pipeline Scheme.

 Catchment and land management